 When considering motor insurance, it’s worth remembering that everything is high – from tax rates to the amount of administration required.

-This blog explains motor insurance in Europe, covering the types of applicable taxes, how they are calculated, vehicle exemptions and more.
+This blog includes general information about the taxation of motor insurance policies in Europe, covering the types of applicable taxes, how they are calculated, vehicle exemptions and more.
+We also have blogs for some of the more complex taxation requirements in the region, written by our regulatory experts.

 According to Annex 1 of the Directive 2009/138/EC of the European Parliament and of the Council of the EU, often known as the Solvency II Directive, motor vehicle insurance policies are classified as Class 3 Land vehicles (other than railway rolling stocks).